 Competency-based education (CBE) is both an educational philosophy and an academic model that "begins with the end in mind."
 CBE programs work with key constituencies (internal and external) to develop a coherent set of competencies related to knowledge, skills, and behaviors that prepare graduates for particular professions.
 Unlike traditional education models, CBE programs hold "learning constant" while "time varies."
 That means all students, regardless of how much or how little time it takes, must demonstrate mastery of every competency for their program.
-CBE programs help students master various competencies through a series of well-designed learning activities that may or may not involve classroom time or traditional courses.
-Competency-based theological education (CBTE) is an approach to CBE that focuses on ministry or ministry-related professions for theological schools, with a special emphasis on personal and pastoral formation.
+CBE programs help students master various competencies through a series of well-designed learning activities facilitated and approved by faculty that may or may not involve classroom time or traditional courses.
+Competency-based theological education (CBTE) is an approach to CBE that focuses on ministry or ministry-related professions for theological schools, with a special emphasis on human (character) and vocational (pastoral) formation.

 CBE programs have existed for decades but have grown in popularity in recent years.
-For example, Western Governors University, begun in 1997, now enrolls more than 100,000 students in its CBE programs.
+For example, Western Governors University, begun in 1997, now enrolls more than 140,000 students in its CBE programs.
 In 2017, Queen's University in Ontario became the first in Canada to offer a CBE program in medical education.
-In the US, the Department of Education (USDE) categorizes CBE programs into two basic types: (1) those based on courses and/or credits, and (2) those not based on courses or credits, called "direct assessment" programs.
-The first type does not require Department approval; the second type does, if students are to be eligible for US Title IV financial aid.
+In the US, the Department of Education (USDE) categorizes CBE programs into three basic types: (1) those based on courses and/or credits, (2) those not based on courses or credits, called "direct assessment" programs, and (3) hybrid programs that are a blend of both.
+The first type does not require Department approval; the second and third types do if students are to be eligible for US Title IV financial aid.

 CBTE programs are fairly new to theological schools but have drawn increasing interest among the ATS membership.
 As part of the Educational Models and Practices Project, a group of ten ATS schools met for several years to explore this approach to ministerial education.
 Findings from that peer group inform these guidelines.
 Two of the first ATS schools to implement CBTE programs were Northwest Seminary in Canada in 2013 and Sioux Falls Seminary in the US in 2014.
 Since Northwest's Immerse program is not based on courses or credits, it required approval as an experiment by the ATS Board of Commissioners.
-That approval was granted in 2014 for five years, which was changed in 2019 to ongoing approval as an exception.
+That approval was granted in 2014 for five years, which was changed in 2019 to ongoing approval as an exception to then Standard ES 1.6.1.
 Since Sioux Falls' Kairos MDiv program is based on courses and credits, it did not require special approval.
 However, when they expanded that CBTE program to include all of their graduate programs (MDiv, MA and DMin) and eliminated the campus residency requirement, the school received approval by the Board in 2019 to offer all those CBTE programs as exceptions to residency.
-In 2017, the Board granted approval for Grace Theological Seminary to offer its CBTE MDiv and MA programs as a five-year experiment.
+In 2017, the Board granted approval for Grace Theological Seminary to offer its CBTE MDiv and MA programs as a five-year experiment and in 2022 granted ongoing approval for the program as an exception to Standards 3.9-10.
 Their Deploy programs are not course or credit based and were the first ATS "direct assessment" CBTE programs granted approval by the USDE to be eligible for Title IV aid.